SyncfusionExamples/Creating-.NET-MAUI-drill-down-chart-to-visualize-annual-global-corporate-investment-in-AI-trends/README.md

-# Visualize Annual Global Corporate Investment in AI with .NET MAUI Doughnut & Column Charts
+# Visualize Global AI Investment with Drilldown Charts from the Toolkit

-This sample demonstrates how to visualize global corporate investment in Artificial Intelligence using Syncfusion’s .NET MAUI charting controls.
-It features an interactive Doughnut Chart for entity-wise investment breakdown and a Column Chart for year-wise investment trends.
+This blog will guide you through building an interactive data visualization experience using Syncfusion’s .NET MAUI charting controls.
+You'll learn how to present global corporate investment in Artificial Intelligence (AI) using drilldown-enabled Doughnut and Column Charts, making complex data more accessible and engaging.

+## Understanding Drilldown Charts

+Drilldown charts are a powerful way to explore hierarchical or multi-level data interactively.
+Instead of displaying all data at once, they start with a high-level summary and allow users to "drill down" into more detailed views by clicking on specific chart elements.

 ## Key Features

-**1. Interactive Doughnut Chart:**
+**1. Doughnut Chart with Drilldown:**

-This chart provides a high-level overview of total AI investments categorized by entity type—such as Mergers & Acquisitions (M&A), Private Investment, Public Offering, and Minority Stake.
-Each segment is clickable, allowing users to interact with the data and explore specific categories in more detail.
-The chart also uses smart labels and exploding segments to make the data easier to read and visually engaging.

-**2. Column Chart:**

-Once a user taps a segment in the Doughnut Chart, they’re taken to a Column Chart that shows year-wise investment trends (from 2013 to 2023) for the selected entity type.
-This helps users analyze how investment patterns have evolved over time, making it ideal for spotting growth trends or shifts in funding priorities.

-**3. Drill-Down Navigation:**

-This feature enhances interactivity by allowing users to tap on a segment of the Doughnut Chart and instantly navigate to a detailed Column Chart view.
-It helps users explore specific investment categories in depth, making the data exploration seamless and intuitive.
+- Visualizes entity-wise AI investment.
+- Supports drilldown interaction: tapping a segment reveals detailed investment categories for the selected entity.
+- Includes exploding segments for emphasis and clarity.
+- Smart labels ensure readability even with dense data.

-**4. Custom Styling:**
+**2. Custom Styling:**

-Both charts use a consistent set of brushes (colors and styles) to maintain visual harmony.
-This ensures that the same entity type is represented with the same color across charts, improving recognition and reducing cognitive load for users.

-**5. Smart Labels & Exploding Segments:**

-Smart labels automatically adjust to avoid overlap and improve readability, especially in dense data views.
-Exploding segments (slightly separated slices) in the Doughnut Chart highlight selected or important data points, drawing attention to key insights.
+- Uses custom brushes to differentiate investment categories visually.
+- Legend customization enhances clarity and aligns with the chart’s color scheme.

+**3. Column Chart with Drilldown:**

+- Displays year-wise investment trends.
+- Drilldown reveals sector-specific or regional breakdowns for each year.
+- Features smart labels for better data presentation.
+- Supports exploding segments to highlight key data points.

 ## Syncfusion Controls Used

 [SfCircularChart](https://help.syncfusion.com/maui/circular-charts/getting-started)

-SfCircularChart with DoughnutSeries
+- SfCircularChart with DoughnutSeries
-SelectionChanging event for drill-down interaction
+- SelectionChanging event for drill-down interaction
+- Smart labels formatting and Custom brushes

 [SfCartesianChart](https://help.syncfusion.com/maui/cartesian-charts/getting-started)

-SfCartesianChart with ColumnSeries
+- SfCartesianChart with ColumnSeries
-Custom brushes and smart label formatting

 ## Use Cases